-Following arrest on a warrant, the defendant must be taken before a District or circuit court judicial officer within 24 hours for the District Court and no later than the next session of court in circuit court to determine eligibility for pretrial release and advising of rights to counsel (All misdemeanor cases initiate in District Court).
+Following arrest on a warrant, the defendant must be taken before a District or Circuit Court judicial officer within 24 hours for the District Court and no later than the next session of court in Circuit Court to determine eligibility for pretrial release and advising of rights to counsel.
+(All misdemeanor case initiation is in District Court.)

-In Harford County, most indictments follow arrest, although in some cases the State's Attorneys Office may investigate a case following a crime and seek an arrest warrant following indictment before the grand jury.
+Most indictments follow arrest, although in some cases the State's Attorney's Office may investigate a case following a crime and seek an arrest warrant following indictment before the grand jury.